+All CIC must have a care plan; PEP's are an integral part of this care plan.
 On admission, records (including the PEP) will be requested from the pupil's previous school and a meeting will be held with carer/parent/social worker.
-A date will be agreed for a new Personal Education Plan within 20 school days of a new looked after children being admitted.
+A date will be agreed for a new Personal Education Plan within 20 school days of a new CIC being admitted.
 An appropriate school admissions meeting will take place.
 In some cases it may be helpful to provide a mentor from within or external to the school community to support transition.
+The PEP is an evolving record of what needs to happen for a pupil to enable them to make progress and fulfil their potential.

-g) Involving the Young Person
+g) Involving the Young Person: